 Directional-patterned tyres features insignificantly lower grip to the surface in comparison to asymmetrical tyres.
 It is all due to different capability of water removal.

-The connection between depth of tread and disposal of water
+Depth of tread and disposal of water

 The chart above shows clearly how the braking distance lengthens when the depth of tread is decreased